rossmann-engineering/Gateway/readme.md

 After the User and Password has been verified the Main Screen of the Webserver is shown automatically (or via the top menu "Home")

 At the top if the screen nect to the Logo the Software Version is shown
 The 3G-Interface section shows the connection status of the Modem.
-These Information are OS-specific for Linux only The Gateway Properties section shows the Hardware of the Gateway.
 These Information are OS-specific for Linux only
+The Gateway Properties section shows the Hardware of the Gateway.
+These Information are OS-specific for Linux only
+The Event-Counter shows the number of sent messages.
+The Event counter can be set to 0 using the Button "Reset Event counter"
+The Application can be restarted using the Button "Restart Gateway"

 <div id="webserverconfigimportexport"/>